 Girls did some last minute shopping, noting that they didn’t need to wait for them.
 Looked like James and Sirius are relieved about that, they didn’t wanted to participate in this shopping spree.

 For a while they talked about their future plans, what each of them will do after school.
-Remus noticed that Sirius was unusually quiet, it was visible that he tried to look like he is participating in this conversation but actually Sirius’s thoughts were far away.
+Remus noticed that Sirius was unusually quiet, it was visible that he tried to look like he was participating in this conversation but actually Sirius’s thoughts were far away.

 Remus wanted to say something to Sirius, but then he suddenly stood up.